naighes/unipi_app/README.md

 ## available formats

-By default a JSON representation is returned and right now it'is the only available view.
+By default a JSON representation is returned.
+In addition, a very basic HTML view is returned upon `text/html` requests.